L\'evy Processes, Generalized Moments and Uniform Integrability: Martingale methods for L evy processes

 \section{Martingale methods for L\'evy processes}

 Let us give a further application of Theorem~\ref{gen-06} to the recurrence/transience behaviour of L\'evy processes.
-As a warm-up and in order to illustrate the method, we begin with a very short proof for the characterization of infinitely divisible random variables taking values in a lattice; the result as such is, of course, well-known (Sato~\cite[Section~24]{sato}).
+As a warm-up and in order to illustrate the method, we begin with a very short proof for the characterization of infinitely divisible random variables taking values in a lattice (Theorem~\ref{lat-33}).
+Interestingly, the proof for transience (Corollary~\ref{lat-39}) is essentially the same argument, the difference being, that Theorem~\ref{lat-33} uses the characteristic exponent $\psi$ of the process for $\xi\in\real$, while Corollary~\ref{lat-39} relies on (the extension of $\psi$ to certain) $\zeta\in \iup\real$.
+Both results are, of course, well-known (Sato~\cite[Section~24]{sato}, resp., Zhang \emph{et al.} \cite[Theorem 3.4]{zhang}) but the present proofs are substantially different and much shorter.
 Recall that a random variable $Y$ is infinitely divisible if, and only if, there is a L\'evy process $(X_t)_{t\geq 0}$ such that $Y\sim X_1$.